Cauliflower Rear

 Reply to Redondo

-There are lots us with stomas who eat high fibre diets, including me, without any problems at all.
+There are lots of us with stomas who eat high-fiber diets, including me, without any problems at all.
 A lot depends on whether you have a colostomy or an ileostomy.
-People with colostomies are more likely to not have problems with high fibre, but there are lots of us with ileostomies who are fine with high fibre too.
+People with colostomies are more likely to not have problems with high fiber, but there are lots of us with ileostomies who are fine with high fiber too.
 Everyone is different, and figuring out what works for you is all you can do.
 It's good that you know what you can and can't eat.
-My diet is extremely high in fibre, the way I like it.
+My diet is extremely high in fiber, the way I like it.

 Terry

 Haha!
-I can relate - ate spanakopita TWICE this weekend and was constantly pushing the firm output down my bag.
-It was SO worth it. 😋
+I can relate - I ate spanakopita twice this weekend and was constantly pushing the firm output down my bag.
+It was so worth it. 😋